mtlyoshi9/omrails/README.md

-# omrails
+# Ruby on Rails Sample App

-This is my first sample Ruby application.
+This is my first Ruby application.

-Let's get this started!
+I'm psyched, so let's get this started!